eco-community/lottery-bot/docs/Tutorial.md

 `/sweepstake tickets Test Sweepstake`

-### How to withdraw eco points
+### How to withdraw points
-To withdraw eco points please use bellow command
+To withdraw points please use bellow command
 `/sweepstake withdraw`
 This will send all points from your sweepstake balance to your account.